cometbft/cometbft/docs/references/config/config.toml.md

 |:--------------------|:--------|
 | **Possible values** | &gt;= 0 |

-When non-zero, the node will panic upon restart if the same consensus key was used to sign {double_sign_check_height}
+When non-zero, the validator will panic upon restart if the validator's current consensus key was used to sign any precommit message for the last `double_sign_check_height` blocks.
-last blocks.
-So, validators should stop the state machine, wait for some blocks, and then restart the state machine to avoid panic.
+If this happens, the validators should stop the state machine, wait for some blocks, and then restart the state machine again.

 ### consensus.skip_timeout_commit